-There are three “builders” and all builders do the same work such as building a house, interior designing, wooden works etc. But all three builders have unique style of get work done which are not known to outsiders/world.
+There are three “builders” and all builders do the same work such as building a house, interior designing, furniture works , paintings etc. But all three builders have their own style of performing same works which are not known to outsiders/world.

-There is an entrepreneur who wants to start a “construction service provider” company and went to talk to these three builders as they are very famous.
+There is an entrepreneur who wants to start a “Construction service provider” company and wants to onboard three builders discussed above.
 All three builders were ready to be part of the entrepreneur ‘s company but they kept below conditions:

-The entrepreneur accepted all terms and conditions set by builders and started company.
-Company grown like any thing and earn a lot of profits.
+The entrepreneur accepts all terms and conditions given by builders and launches company.
 Story over!!

 Every browser has their own logic to perform browser’s actions such as Launching a browser, closing a browser, loading URL, handling different type of web elements.
-Same operation is done in different ways by browsers.
+Same operations are performed in different ways by different browsers.

 “There are a number of situations in software engineering when it is important for disparate groups of programmers to agree to a “contract” that spells out how their software interacts.
 Each group should be able to write their code without any knowledge of how the other group’s code is written.
 Generally speaking, interfaces are such contracts.“